 Accessibility in South Africa

 South Africa’s Bill of Rights guarantees equality and non-discrimination to those with disabilities.
-This includes ensuring accessibility in the built environment and providing funding for areas that need improvement.
+This includes ensuring accessibility in the built environment and funding areas that need improvement.

-Although there are codes and regulations requiring all new buildings to adhere to a certain standard of accessibility, the language used is often vague, allowing loopholes and making it difficult to enforce these standards in practice.
+Although codes and regulations require all new buildings to adhere to a certain standard of accessibility, the language used is often vague, allowing loopholes and making it difficult to enforce these standards in practice.

 Useful resources